 Appropriate Vaccine Usage

-This tells you the percentage of residents that received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+Measures the percentage of long-term care patients that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This metric measures the percent of long-term care patients who required more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
+This is a measure of the percent of long-term residents who needed additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and bathing.

 Ability to Keep Residents Mobile

-This tells you the percentage of patients who retained mobility levels over time.
-Retaining mobility is often a good sign for residents' health.
+This indicates the percent of patients who retained mobility levels over time.
+Optimizing mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations